Desai0/Desai0/README.md

 ### Zdravstvuyte 👋
-I am a student from St. Petersburg, learning in the direction: **Software Development.** <br><br>
+I'm a student from St. Petersburg, studying **Software Development**. <br><br>
-Interested in **C++/C#** development, understanding the basics of OOP, I am familiar with Python, JS, Databases (LiteSQL, PostgreSQL), Bash. **I use Arch btw :3**, but have to use Windows too.
-I study neural networks, I like to work with them locally.<br><br>
+I'm into **C++/C#** development, have a good grasp of OOP basics, and I'm familiar with Python, JS, Databases (LiteSQL, PostgreSQL), and Bash. **I use Arch btw :3**, but I have to use Windows too.
+I'm also learning about neural networks and enjoy tinkering with them locally.<br><br>
-Find a lot of fun in phone firmware, **ROOT, custom firmware, magisk modules** and the like.
-For several years of in-depth work with Android put dozens of custom ROMs, restored soft and hard brick's, lost IMEI, replaced them and many other fun things, it's a pity that now they are tightening the screws and blocking the ability to unlock the bootloader and access to EDL :(.
-Also worked through the console and Entware with routers, also a lot of custom firmware, overclocking, configuring VPN and fooling equipment to block traffic (zapret).<br>
+I have a lot of fun messing with phone firmware – **ROOT, custom firmware, Magisk modules**, and all that jazz.
+Over several years of diving deep into Android, I've flashed dozens of custom ROMs, recovered soft and hard bricks, dealt with lost IMEIs, and tackled many other fun challenges.
+It's a shame they're tightening the screws now, blocking bootloader unlocks and EDL access :(.
+I've also tinkered with routers via console and Entware – flashing custom firmware, overclocking, setting up VPNs, and bypassing traffic blocking (zapret).<br>
-In general I love to dig into what I am interested in as deeply as possible, I get ecstasy from **maximum** customization.<br><br>
+Generally, I love to dig into whatever interests me as deeply as possible; I get a real kick out of **maximum** customization.<br><br>
-I own my own server and personally configured **Xray VPN**: XHTTP + Nginx + SelfSteal + CDN.
-I host my close friend [@ProgrammerKrot](https://github.com/ProgrammerKrot)'s website.
-Love beautiful artwork 2d pulls and made myself animated wallpapers on my phone.
-Now I own **OnePlus 12 and RTX 5070 TI + Intel Core 13600KF.**
+I run my own server and personally set up an **Xray VPN**: XHTTP + Nginx + SelfSteal + CDN.
+I also host my close friend [@ProgrammerKrot](https://github.com/ProgrammerKrot)'s website.
+I love beautiful 2D art/characters and even made my own animated wallpapers for my phone.
+Currently, I'm rocking a **OnePlus 12, an RTX 5070 TI**, and an **Intel Core 13600KF.**
 <br><br>
 ![6](https://github.com/user-attachments/assets/4c9fdb03-c487-4710-a023-290eb15bda52)
 ![9](https://github.com/user-attachments/assets/7daf9244-6b99-4791-9065-b0fcdc04cf5d)